-VOLTTRON agents include code for many platform features, these features can be mocked to allow unit tests to test only the features of the agent, without having to account for the behaviors of the core platform:
+VOLTTRON agents include code for many platform features; these features can be mocked to allow unit tests to test only the features of the agent without having to account for the behaviors of the core platform.
+While there are many tools that can mock dependencies of an agent, we recommend Volttron's AgentMock or Python's Mock testing library.